-Deferred tax assets and provisions are recognized by the Group in the statement of financial position after offsetting at the level of each entity subject to consolidation.
-The Group offsets deferred tax assets and deferred tax provisions, where it has legal title to effect such offsetting, and the deferred assets and provisions pertain to the same taxpayer.
+Deferred tax assets and provisions are recognized by the Bank in the statement of financial position after offsetting.
+The Bank offsets deferred tax assets and deferred tax provisions, where it has legal title to effect such offsetting, and the deferred assets and provisions pertain to the same taxpayer.